mixpanel/docs/pages/Analysis/Advanced/Other-Advanced-Features.md

     - **How do I get not contains or not equal to?**

         These will auto-generate under (remaining values).
-So just select what should be included
+So just select what should be included.

-        For example — In the below (remaining values) is not equal to US or India
+        For example — In the below (remaining values) is not equal to US or India.

         ![https://help.mixpanel.com/hc/article_attachments/12834082079380](https://help.mixpanel.com/hc/article_attachments/12834082079380)

-    - **In number — how do i get a bucket of just 0?**
+    - **In number — how do I get a bucket of just 0?**

         If you’re purely looking for just how many people have value “0”, we would encourage you to typecast this to a string property and get that.

-        If you’re looking to get the count of 0, in reference to the other numeric buckets, go ahead and create a **Varied Bucketing** custom buckets modal
+        If you’re looking to get the count of 0, in reference to the other numeric buckets, go ahead and create a **Varied Bucketing** custom buckets modal.

         - If the numeric values are integers:
             - Choose Varied bucket values 0, 1, 2…
-            - This would generate buckets: <0, ≥0 & <1, ≥1 & <2, ≥2.
+            - This would generate buckets: <0, ≥0 & <1, ≥1 & <2, ≥2
             - ≥0 & <1 would be equal to bucket 0
         - If the numeric values are decimals:
             - Choose Varied bucket values 0, 0.0001, 1, …
-            - This would generate buckets: <0, ≥0 & <0.0001, ≥0.0001 & <1, ≥1.
+            - This would generate buckets: <0, ≥0 & <0.0001, ≥0.0001 & <1, ≥1
             - ≥0 & <0.0001 would approximate to bucket 0